knuckleswtf/scribe-docs/laravel/reference/20-annotations.md

 ```

 ### `@apiResourceAdditional`
-Tells Scribe how to simulate [additional metadata](https://laravel.com/docs/8.x/eloquent-resources#adding-meta-data-when-constructing-resources) of Resource output.
-Can be used with `@apiResource` and `@apiResourceCollection`.
-It collects additional metadata from format as key-value pairs.
+Specifies [additional metadata](https://laravel.com/docs/8.x/eloquent-resources#adding-meta-data-when-constructing-resources) for an API resource.
+Can only be used with `@apiResource` and `@apiResourceCollection`.
+The additional metadata is specified as attributes (key-value pairs).

 Format: `@apiResourceAdditional <key1>=<value1> ... <keyN>=<valueN>`